 Type and Age of Home

-Depending upon the condition of the home and any past upgrades, a home’s age can have an impact on the cost of renovation, but so too can the type of home, regardless of age.
+Depending upon the condition of the house and any past upgrades, its age can have an impact on the cost of a home remodel, but so too can the type of home, regardless of age.
 HomeAdvisor estimates that Victorian homes generally cost the most to renovate—anywhere from $20 to $200 per square foot—and that farmhouses and townhouses tend to have the lowest cost per square foot, between $10 and $50.

 Use SoFi’s Home Improvement Cost Calculator